Working in a restaurant isn't for the faint of heart – it's rewarding but equally challenging work.

-As with the capping system, record your employee's attendance point total in your employee management platform.
-If you notice an employee consistently calls out or looks for a replacement for a specific shift perhaps their availability is to blame; if you notice an employee has racked up a ton of points for an extended illness or long term family emergency, have a conversation with them to see if there's anything you can do to support them.
+As with the capping system, record your employees' attendance point totals in your employee management platform.
+If you notice an employee consistently calls out or looks for a replacement for a specific shift, maybe their availability is to blame.
+If you notice an employee has racked up a ton of points for an extended illness or long-term family emergency, have a conversation with them to see if there's anything you can do to support them.

 Points can also be positive: If an employee doesn't earn any points for six months or more, reward them for their excellent attendance.

 When creating upcoming schedules for your employees, schedule four employees on "stand-by" for the week: Two for the lunch shift, two for evening service.
-If you have any last minute absences or call-outs before a shift, these stand-by employees will fill the spot.
+If you have any last-minute absences or call-outs before a shift, these stand-by employees can fill the spot.

-Have stand-by employees call in 30 minutes to an hour before the shift starts and see if there are any call outs; if so, it is their responsibility to work the shift.
-Added bonus: The stand-by staff member is allowed to hand off one shift of their choice to whomever they filled in for, to be redeemed at their discretion.
+Have stand-by employees call in 30 minutes to an hour before the shift starts and see if there are any call-outs.
+If there are, it's their responsibility to work the shift.
+Added bonus: The stand-by staff member is allowed to hand off one shift of their choice to whomever they filled in for, to be redeemed when they see fit.

-Rotate who is on stand-by status each week, and give stand-by staff members the legally mandated advance notice, as outlined in your local predictive scheduling legislation.
-Being on stand-by may be annoying for staff members, but think of it like jury duty: Everyone has to do it at some point, it's your "restaurant industry civic duty".
+Rotate who's on stand-by status each week, and give stand-by staff members the legally mandated advance notice, as outlined in your local predictive scheduling legislation.
+Being on stand-by may be annoying for staff members, but think of it like jury duty: Everyone has to do it at some point, it's like your "restaurant industry civic duty."

-Restaurant managers are quite adept at spotting a shoddy excuse to call out of work a mile away: They’ve heard ‘em all - and then some.
-As a result, restaurant staff have had to get pretty, er...well...creative.
+Restaurant managers are quite adept at spotting a shoddy excuse to call out of work a mile away: They’ve heard 'em all – and then some.
+As a result, restaurant staff have had to get pretty um...
+Let's say creative.

 Short of pulling a Ferris Bueller’s Day Off – though someone’s probably tried it – restaurant staff have used some seriously impressive excuses to call out of work.

-- “We had someone call out via Facebook message explaining that he had ahem... a reserved seat on the porcelain throne.
+- “We had someone call out via Facebook message explaining that he had, ahem... a reserved seat on the porcelain throne.
 He went into graphic detail.
-He didn't realize that the messenger goes to all manager staff.”
+He didn't realize that the message would go out to all management staff.”

 Weekend at Bernie's

-- “Grandmother passed away (6th time) but employee was Snapchat friends with several other employees and was seen partying instead”
+- “Grandmother passed away (for the 6th time), but the employee was Snapchat friends with several other employees and was seen partying.”